ory/docs/docs/hydra/case-study.md

 title: OAuth 2.0 Case Study
 ---

 OAuth2 and OpenID Connect are tricky to understand.
-It is important to keep in mind that OAuth2 is a delegation protocol.
+It's important to keep in mind that OAuth2 is a delegation protocol.
 Let's look at a use case to understand how Hydra makes sense in new and existing projects.

-Let's assume we are running todo24.com, a ToDo list app.
+Let's assume we're running todo24.com, a ToDo list app.
 ToDo24 has a login endpoint (todo24.com/login).
 The login endpoint is written in Node.JS and uses MongoDB to store user information (email + password + user profile).
 Of course, ToDo24 has other services as well: list management (todo24.com/lists: create,